Counselling under covid:-

 Private messaging via our Facebook page ‘Action for Asperger’s’.

 A confidential email support service.
-Write to: [email protected].
+Write to: [email protected]rgers.org.
 This is a free service.

-One-on-one counselling will occur mainly at our offices/consulting rooms in Corby, Northamptonshire.
+One-on-one counselling will occur mainly at our offices/consulting rooms in Corby and Wollaston in Northamptonshire, Llandudno in North Wales, and Glasgow in Scotland.

-We also do counselling and assessment work in schools/colleges and a variety of other organisations.
+We also do counselling in schools/colleges and a variety of other organisations.

 How do I make an appointment?